Search This Blog

 As order doesn't matter (marbles aren't mentioned to be different from one another) so we use the nCr formula.

-Thus he can choose it in ways
+Thus he can choose it in 12C5 ways

-No comments:
+2 comments: